AI Workout Planner

 It should.
 A strong AI workout planner app needs to fit the way lifters actually organize training, whether that means push/pull/legs, upper/lower, or a custom routine with limited equipment.

 Push/Pull uses AI planning as a starting point, then lets you save the result as a reusable template for real splits like push/pull/legs.
 That keeps the plan repeatable instead of generating a disconnected session every time.
+For narrower split-specific comparisons, see the upper/lower app guide and the hypertrophy PPL tracker guide.

 What to test in an AI workout planner app before paying